Creature Feature: Chaparral Yucca

 If you venture into San Diego’s parks and wildlands this time of year, you’re likely to see what look like bright, white flames rising above the green scrub.

-Yucca Moths (pictured above, top right) have a codependent, mutually beneficial relationship with yuccas; they carefully pollinate the flowers, while laying their eggs inside the plant's seed pods.
-The moth larvae eat through a portion of the seeds, leaving the rest for the plant to drop into the soil.
-If the yuccas disappear, the moths do too, and recent research on iNaturalist data says that short, extreme weather events may seriously disrupt this perfect pair.
+Yucca Moths (Tegeticula maculata) have a codependent, mutually beneficial relationship with yuccas.
+They carefully pollinate the flowers while laying eggs inside the plant’s seed pods.
+The larvae eat through some of the seeds, leaving enough behind for the plant to reproduce.